 A wonderful blend of everything that makes the Cinque Terre charming, Vernazza is perhaps the most fascinating village here.
 It certainly has a photogenic waterfront, with the quaint boats in its harbor, the small beach, and the rocky breakwater.
 Then you have the colorful buildings running out onto the peninsula and up to the intriguing tower of Doria Castle.
 Best of all, thanks to its orientation, you can appreciate Vernazza from both sides by heading a short way along the trail in either direction.

 Monterosso al Mare (often known simply as Monterosso), the largest of the villages, sits at the northwest end of the coast.
 Monterosso is defined by its beautiful strip of beachfront that tends to be the region’s most popular.
 Away from the beach, you’ll find more delightful old-world houses and architecture, including the impressive striped Church of San Giovanni Battista.

 Get Insured Before Traveling to Cinque Terre

 Make sure you purchase travel insurance before traveling to Cinque Terre.
 You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
 We use and recommend SafetyWing.

 Even if you don’t get travel insurance with SafetyWing, please make sure to get travel insurance from somewhere.

-So, there you have it – our best travel tips for visiting Cinque Terre.
-Now that you know what to do in Cinque Terre you can experience all that this awe-inspiring place has to offer.
+So, now you’re armed with our travel tips for visiting the Cinque Terre!
+Knowing what to do in the Cinque Terre, you can now experience all that this awe-inspiring place has to offer.